 Value Added Tax (VAT) in UAE was introduced on 1st January 2018.
 The Federal Tax Authority (FTA) is responsible for all administrative and collection of taxes in the UAE.
-The introduction of VAT in UAE had lead to an increase in the revenue for the government and less dependence on oil resources.
-Also, VAT in UAE will make the business and the consumers more responsible for understanding their responsibility towards the payment of taxes and the welfare of the economy and the country.
+The introduction of VAT in the UAE had lead to an increase in the revenue for the government and less dependence on oil resources.
+Also, VAT in the UAE will make the business and the consumers more responsible for understanding their responsibility towards the payment of taxes and the welfare of the economy and the country.
 In UAE, the categories of goods & services that fall under the VAT in UAE are as bellow:

 VAT in UAE is levied on taxable supplies which standard rate at 5% and zero-rated supplies at 0%.